Oklahoma Girl Scout murders: Discovery of the bodies

 A large, red flashlight was found on top of the girls' bodies; a smudged fingerprint was found on the lens, but it has never been identified as it was too smudged for a positive identification.
-A footprint from a 9.5 shoe size was also found in the blood in the tent.
+A footprint from a 9.5 size shoe was also found in the blood in the tent.
 Between 2:30 and 3 a.m. on June 13, a landowner reported hearing "quite a bit" of traffic on a remote road near the camp.

 Aftermath

 Camp Scott was evacuated and was later shut down.

 Suspect

 Gene Leroy Hart (November 27, 1943 – June 4, 1979) had been at large since 1973 after escaping from the Mayes County Jail.
 He had been convicted of kidnapping and raping two pregnant women as well as four counts of first-degree burglary.
-Raised about a mile from Camp Scott, Hart, a member of the Cherokee nation, was arrested within a year at the home of a Cherokee medicine man.
+Raised about a mile from Camp Scott, Hart, a member of the Cherokee Nation, was arrested within a year at the home of a Cherokee medicine man.
 He was represented by Garvin A. Isaacs, a local Oklahoma attorney.
 He was tried in March 1979.
 Although the local sheriff pronounced himself "one thousand percent" certain that Hart was guilty, a local jury acquitted him.
 As a convicted rapist and jail escapee, Hart still had 305 years of his 308-year sentence left to serve in the Oklahoma State Penitentiary.

 On June 4, 1979, two years after the murders, Hart collapsed and died of a heart attack at the age of 35 after about an hour of lifting weights and jogging in the prison exercise yard.